gabinsane/multimodal-vae-comparison/docs/source/index.rst

 (`paper <https://openreview.net/forum?id=5Y21V0RDBV>`_) and `DMVAE <https://github.com/seqam-lab/DMVAE>`_ (`paper <https://openaccess.thecvf.com/content/CVPR2021W/MULA/papers/Lee_Private-Shared_Disentangled_Multimodal_VAE_for_Learning_of_Latent_Representations_CVPRW_2021_paper.pdf>`_) models, but anyone is free to contribute with their own implementation.

-We also provide a custom synthetic bimodal dataset, called GeBiD, designed specifically for comparison of the joint- and cross-generative capabilities of multimodal VAEs.
+We also provide a custom synthetic bimodal dataset, called CdSprites+, designed specifically for comparison of the joint- and cross-generative capabilities of multimodal VAEs.
 You can read about the utilities of the dataset in the proposed paper (link will be added soon).
 This dataset offers 5 levels of difficulty (based on the number of attributes) to find the minimal functioning scenario for each model.
 Moreover, its rigid structure enables automatic qualitative